ShubhangiMore0402/Text_Segmentation/README.md

    - Refine masks using template matching for precise character localization.

 3. **Model Training**:
-   - Train a segmentation model (e.g., U-Net, SwinTransformer) on the synthetic dataset.
+   - Train a segmentation model (e.g., U-Net) on the synthetic dataset.
    - Use metrics like Intersection over Union (IoU) and Dice Score to evaluate performance.

 4. **Evaluation on Real Data**: